MathyouMB/website/src/content/articles/cracking-career-fairs.md

 ---
 title: "Cracking Career Fairs: Strategies For Students In Software"
-description: Tips for students in tech to make the most of career fairs and networking events to jumpstart their careers.
+description: Essential tips for students to navigate career fairs and stand out to recruiters and developers
 date: 2024-12-19
 image: "/images/articles/2024/cracking-career-fairs/cover.png"
 draft: false